BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-with-multiple-full-parameter-paths-different-objects">1.38 Get message with multiple full parameter paths, different objects</h3>
 <h4 id="purpose-38">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when multiple full parameter paths are specified within multiple objects.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when multiple full parameter paths are specified within multiple objects.</p>
 <h4 id="functionality-tag-37">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-38">Test Setup</h4>